so-lost/Learning-Bash/README.md

 clear		clears all text from window
 ;		put in between 2 commands to run both

-sudo shutdown -h +30	shutdown comp. in 30 sec
+shutdown -h +30	shutdown comp. in 30 min poweroff	shutdown

 Ctrl A		go to beginning of the line you are typing Ctrl U		Undo last command